YottaDB/YDBDoc/AdminOpsGuide/ipcresource.rst

 * The semaphore with keys starting 0x2b and 0x2c are startup and rundown semaphores.
 A YottaDB process uses them only while attaching to or detaching from a database.

 * The number of processes and the number of semaphores attached to an IPC resource may vary according to the state of your database.
 Some shared memory regions have 0 processes attached to them (the nattch column).
-If these correspond to YottaDB database regions or to global directories, they are most likely from improper process termination of YottaDB (YottaDB processes show up as "mumps" in a ps command) and YottaDB utility processes: source server, receiver server, update processes (which appear as "mupip") or other YottaDB utilities ("mupip", "dse", or "lke").
+If these correspond to YottaDB database regions or to global directories, they are most likely from improper process termination of YottaDB (YottaDB processes show up as "yottadb" in a ps command) and YottaDB utility processes: source server, receiver server, update processes (which appear as "mupip") or other YottaDB utilities ("mupip", "dse", or "lke").

 * An instance has one journal pool, and, if a replicating instance, one receiver pool.
 Note that you might run multiple instances on the same computer system.